 When you are in Passaic, you'll notice that it is more blue-collar than most other communities in America.
-43.28% of Passaic’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Passaic is a city of transportation and shipping workers, service providers, and sales and office workers.
-There are especially a lot of people living in Passaic who work in office and administrative support (11.35%), sales jobs (7.59%), and food service (6.47%).
+42.01% of Passaic’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Passaic is a city of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Passaic who work in office and administrative support (8.78%), sales jobs (7.84%), and maintenance occupations (6.39%).

-The per capita income in Passaic in 2010 was $14,956, which is low income relative to New Jersey and the nation.
-This equates to an annual income of $59,824 for a family of four.
+The per capita income in Passaic in 2018 was $18,485, which is low income relative to New Jersey and the nation.
+This equates to an annual income of $73,940 for a family of four.
 However, Passaic contains both very wealthy and poor people as well.
-Passaic also has one of the higher rates of people living in poverty in the nation, with 31.59% of its population below the federal poverty line.

 Passaic is an extremely ethnically-diverse city.
 The people who call Passaic home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Passaic, accounting for 71.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Passaic, accounting for 74.79% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Passaic residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Passaic include Italian, German, Russian, and Irish.
+Important ancestries of people in Passaic include Polish, Italian, Russian, European, and German.

 The most common language spoken in Passaic is Spanish.
-Other important languages spoken here include English and Gujarathi.
+Other important languages spoken here include English and Langs. of India.